kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 to fully crawl the docs site that I work on, `pigweed.dev <https://pigweed.dev>`_, and I have to admit: the results are pretty fascinating.
 There were quite a few surprises.
-I was honestly expecting the conclusion of this experiment to be "yeah… I tried that approach and nothing interesting came up."
+I was honestly expecting the conclusion of this experiment to be "yeah… I tried that backlink approach and nothing interesting came up."

-Here are the most load-bearing pages:
+Here are the top 10 most load-bearing pages:

 .. csv-table::
    :header: Backlinks, URL